Tekcoder/Enhance-an-existing-project/README.md

 # Enhance-an-existing-project

-This is the updated code base and documentation for Project 8 of the Front End Developer Path at Open Classrooms.
-The project covers      Bug fixing     Writing tests     Analyzing performance     Writing technical documentation  Please access the Wiki tab to find the documentation.
+This is the updated code base and documentation for Project 8 of the Front End Developer Path.
+This project entails the following:

+* Bug fixing
+* Writing tests using jasmine
+* Analyzing performance
+* Writing technical documentation

+Find the documentation in the Wiki tab